-I came across Lectio Divina quite a few years ago but it was only recently that I thought of using as a way of exploring the Bible together as a family.
+I came across Lectio Divina quite a few years ago but it was only recently that I thought of using it as a way of exploring the Bible together as a family.

 The Bible Society give these four activities: